Kloudless/meeting-scheduler/README.md

 })
 ```

-### Launch the Setup View with connected calendar account
+### Launch the Setup View with a connected calendar account
 If you would like to launch the widget with an existing calendar account,
-you can import the calendar with a specified Bearer token in the
+you can import the calendar with a specific Bearer token using the
 widget's configuration options.
-Users will not need to connect an account
+The user will not need to connect an account
-and will instead use the imported account.
+and the widget will instead use the imported account.

 ```javascript
 scheduler.launch({